maciur/TrafficComet.JsonFile/README.md

 "TrafficComet": {
     "Generator": {
       "ClientId": {
-        "CookieName": "Cookie name where Traffic Comet will store ClientId", "HeaderName": "Name of header where Traffic Comet will read ClientId" },
+        "CookieName": "Name of cookie where Traffic Comet will store ClientId", "HeaderName": "Name of header where Traffic Comet will read ClientId" },
       "TraceId": {